-Preferred Alternative 2.
-Require that federally permitted charter vessels, while operating as a charter vessel, submit fishing records to the SRD weekly or at intervals shorter than a week if notified by the SRD via electronic reporting (via NMFS approved hardware/software).
+Alternative 2.
+Require that federally permitted charter vessels submit fishing records to the SRD weekly or at intervals shorter than a week if notified by the SRD via electronic reporting (via NMFS approved hardware/software).
 Weekly = Tuesday following each fishing week.
-Snapper Grouper Advisory Panel preferred.